Human Services Department

 Energy Assistance – Assists low income families and individuals to pay heating bills during the heating season, October 1 through May 15

 The Wisconsin Home Energy Assistance Program (WHEAP) helps eligible households pay for heating costs.
 Eligibility is determined by the total gross income received three months prior to application, the number of persons in the household, and heating costs.
-Emergency services are available during the heating season (Oct-May).
+Emergency services may also be available year round.
 Emergency services may include purchasing heating fuel or services, providing a warm place to stay, or providing help with furnace repair or replacement.
 Proactive services are available on a year-round basis to provide help in budgeting for energy expenses and information on how to reduce heating costs.
-There is also weatherization service available to qualified households.
+Weatherization services may also be available to qualified households.